 Criteria for Sectorial Rankings

-by total investment portfolio, divided according to the following components:
+By total assets managed in NIS millions, divided according to the following components:

 4. Provident Funds.

 listed according to the number of offerings in which the underwriting companies took part of as distribution managers and the overall number of offerings.

 By sales volume.
 In addition, the leading companies in the industry were ranked according to the % increase in revenues

 Industrial companies are companies which meet the following criteria:

 1. The company is registered in Israel.

 2. Over 50% of income derives from production activities by the company and subsidiaries in its control.

 The data according to which the rating is determined is a sales turnover.

 The figure by which the rating is determined is a sales turnover.
 In addition, the ranking of leading companies in high-tech was based on an increase in revenues.